lubuntu-team/manual/source/D/upgrading.rst

 ********************************************
-Appendix D Upgrading from previous releases
+Appendix D Upgrading from Previous Releases
 ********************************************

 With every release upgrade comes many changes across the entire landscape of packages.
 Naturally, an extremely large change like this can cause problems, so **we strongly recommend you back up your files**.
 Also, if your computer runs on a battery (such as a laptop), please ensure that the power is connected, as it may take a while and unexpected power failures could be disastrous.
 Also keep in mind upgrading from a previous release will download will take time and data.